 - When the 3-minute timer beeps [03:00], remove the bowl from the stand mixer, keeping the dough hook attached.
-Using the wet silicone spatula, flip the glutinous rice.
+Using the wet silicone spatula, flip over the glutinous rice.
 Dip the spatula in the water a few times so it doesn’t stick to the rice.

-- Put the bowl back onto the stand mixer and start kneading again on Speed 2.
+- Set the bowl back onto the stand mixer and start kneading again on Speed 2.
 Reset the timer for 3 minutes (second round).

 - Put the bowl back onto the stand mixer and start kneading again on Speed 2.
 Reset the timer for 3 minutes (third round).

 - When the 3-minute timer beeps [09:00], remove the bowl from the stand mixer and flip the glutinous rice again, using the wet silicone spatula.
 Now it’s getting stickier and elastic.

 - Put the bowl back onto the stand mixer and start kneading again on Speed 2.
 Reset the timer for 3 minutes (fourth round).

 - When the 3-minute timer beeps [12:00], remove the bowl from the stand mixer and flip the glutinous rice again, using the wet silicone spatula.
 Now the kneading is complete.

 To “Pound“ with a Flat Beater Attachment